heyjianjing/linear_algebra/README.md

 `nla_08`
 * Schur decomposition
+* Obtain Schur form of general matrices using orthogonal iterations
 * Upper triangular matrix in Schur form contains eigenvalues in its diagonal
-* Obtain Schur form of general matrices using orthogonal iterations
+* Computation of eigenvectors based on Schur form
-* Find eigenvectors for symmetric matrices under certain conditions

 `nla_09`
-* QR algorithm as refomulation of orthogonal iterations to find eigenvalues for general matrices
+* QR algorithm as refomulation of orthogonal iterations for general matrices